 Most people know little about or have never heard of the Ustase – a Croatian, racist, Nazi-like movement formed in 1929 that ruled Croatia during World War II.
 Modeled after the Italian fascists, the Ustase sought to separate Croatia from Yugoslavia in order to attain Croatian independence and create a “pure” Croatian state, using genocide to rid the country of “impure” people.
-Here are 10 facts about the Ustase Genocide:
+This dark period for Croatia resulted in the Ustase genocide.

 - The targets of the Ustase genocide were mainly Serbs, Jews and Gypsies.
 These groups were also the main targets of the German Nazi genocide (the Holocaust).